Sorting out Historical References to …

 The 1848 location where John Bidwell made a major gold discovery on the Feather River soon became known as Bidwell’s Bar.
 Since then, variations of the name have been applied to this site and several other locations, some at the same time and others several years later.
 While each reference may be correct, this multiple use of the name has resulted in confusion in folklore and historical records.
 Unfortunately, newspapers, official records, historians and the general public have often not clearly defined the location of the place name used in their reference.
 The map below indicates several Butte County locations that have been referred to in some form as Bidwell’s Bar, Bidwell Bar or Bidwell.
-To correctly understand many historical references, knowing the year and type of activity, becomes an important parts to correctly identify the geographic location.
+To correctly understand many references, knowing the year and type of activity becomes an important part to correctly identify the geographic location.

 How did the same name become associated with so many different places?

 The following timeline illustrates how the name became associated with so many different locations.
 As the dates indicate, the use of the name occurred as different activities developed in the area.

 1848: About July 4, 1848, John Bidwell, and the group prospecting with him, made a major gold discovery at a site on the Feather River that would become identified in gold rush history as Bidwell’s Bar.

 1851: After the discovery of gold in 1848, the mining camp of Bidwell’s Bar, located on the south side of the river, grew into a significant settlement and the residents asked the United States Government for a post office.
 On July 10, 1851, the Bidwell's Bar Post Office was officially established.
 The Pioneer Museum in Oroville has the Bidwell's Bar Post Office cancellation stamp on display in their collection of artifacts.
 A close examination of the stamp shows the "s" on the end of the word Bidwell.
 Clearly the United States Postal Department had designated the location of the post office as Bidwell's Bar.